How Michael Flynn goes local to spread Christian nationalism - WTOP News

 “Interested in seeing General Flynn and (state GOP Rep. Anthony) Sabatini at the Hollow at no cost?
 Can you help volunteer for 3 hours at the Halloween event?”
 Radovich’s wife, Melissa, wrote Oct.
 23, one of several posts she made about the event.

-The event promised a “haunted hike” and trick-or-treating for kids, but it also included political speeches by a number of far-right activists, including Flynn and Kimberly Fletcher of Moms for America, one of the groups that organized the rallies in Washington on Jan.
+The event promised a “haunted hike” and trick-or-treating for kids, but it also included political speeches by a number of far-right activists, including Flynn and , one of the groups that organized the rallies in Washington on Jan.
 5 and 6, 2021.
 Organizers said 1,000 people came.
 A video shows that during the event, Flynn got a standing ovation before telling the crowd that Republicans need to improve their election tactics.

 “I can tell you exactly how the Democratic Party does precinct training and then who they put in charge,” Flynn said.
 “They know exactly where to put people, where to put the thugs.”

-Note: This story has been corrected to show the Flynn-backed school board candidates defeated three candidates, rather than ousted sitting members.